AliMorty/AliMorty.github.io/_pages/cv.md

 ---
-permalink: /
+permalink: /education/
-title: "WELCOME!"
+title: "CV"
-excerpt: "About me"
+excerpt: "More about me"
 author_profile: true
 redirect_from:
   - /about/